State of play: Money 20/20 Europe

 Despite some suggestions open banking is moving too slowly, open banking now has six million active users in the UK, five years after launch.
 It took contactless payments seven years to reach the same milestone.
 It took ten months to grow the number of users from one million to two million in 2020 but in contrast it took just five months to grow from four million to six million in 2022, with much of this growth linked to HMRC’s incorporation of “Pay by bank” option into its annual self-assessment process.

-The UK is seen as the model to follow if open banking can be monetised with participants of the “how can banks monetise open banking?” panel suggesting that if open banking will be the enabler for real-time payments “we need to educate banks about the opportunity to monetise”.
+The UK is seen as the model to follow if open banking can be monetised with participants of the “how can banks monetise open banking?” panel suggesting that if open banking will be the enabler for real-time payments then banks need to be educated about the opportunity to monetise.

 There was much excitement around premium APIs and enabling the birth of variable recurring payments (VRP) which will allow payments to be invisible by removing authentication on every single transaction.